fireproof-storage/fireproof/README.md

 ### Automatic Replication

 Documents changes are persisted to [Filecoin](https://filecoin.io) via [web3.storage](https://web3.storage), and made available over IPFS and on a global content delivery network.
 All you need to do to sync state is send a link to the latest database head, and Fireproof will take care of the rest.
 [Learn how to enable replication.]()

+### Cryptographic Proofs

+The UCAN protocol verifably links Fireproof updates to authorized agents via cryptographic proof chains.
+These proofs are portable like bearer tokens, but because invocations are signed by end-user device keys, UCAN proofs don't need to be hidden to be secure, allowing for delegation of service capabilities across devices and parties.
+Additionally, Fireproof's Merkle clocks and hash trees are immutable self-validating, making merging changes safe and efficient.
+Fireproof makes crpytographic proofs available for all of it's operations, making it an ideal verfiable document database for smart contracts and other applications running in trustless environments.
+Proof chains provide performance benefits as well, by allowing recipients to skip costly I/O operations and instead cryptographically verify that changes contain all of the required context.

 ## Limitations 💣